ilchen/cryptopals/README.md

 This is by far the most interesting and gratifying part of the exercise where all the earlier building blocks come together.
 I start with generating random bytes of plaintext.
 How long should the plaintext be to mount an existential forgery on GHASH with a 32 bit tag?
 Ideally it should be 2<sup>33</sup> blocks long.
 This will however be too much, namely 128 GB.
-So we will need to go for 2<sup>17</sup> blocks, which is 2 MB, and then expect to zero out another 16 bits by trial and error.
+So we will need to go for 2<sup>17</sup> blocks, which is 2 MB, this will let us assuredly zero out 16 bits of ciphertext differnces.
+We then expect to zero out another 16 bits by trial and error.
 As Niels puts it:
-> This, in turn, ensures us that the first 16 bits of the authentication tag will not change if we apply the differences Di to the ciphertext.
+> This, in turn, ensures us that the first 16 bits of the authentication tag will not change if we apply the differences D<sub>i</sub> to the ciphertext.
 With only 16 effective authentication bits left, we have a 2<sup>−16</sup> chance of a successful forgery.
 This is a much higher chance than one would reasonably expect from a 32-bit authentication code.

+How many tries will be required?
+Since we will try only those ciphertexts whose GHASH doesn't differ from the original in 16 bits, the probability that a singly try will result in 32 bits of GHASH being the same as in the GHASH of the original legit ciphertext is: 2<sup>96</sup>/2<sup>112</sup>=2<sup>-16</sup>.
+We will then on average require 65536 tries. **NB:** The birthday paradox is of no application here as we are not looking for a GHASH match between two arbitrary ciphertext messages!

 Having generated 2<sup>17</sup> blocks of plaintext, I generate a new 128 bit key and a new 96 bit nonce.
 Then I go ahead to encrypt with GCM.
 Initially I wanted to use the standard GCM implementation available in the JRE (the default SunJCE provider).